bimbo-22/Object_Detection/README.md

 - **train.py** script trains object detection models, leveraging the YOLO architecture from Ultralytics.
 - Implements a train-test split strategy.
 - experiment data augumentation strategies to enchance model robustness
-- Utilizes grid search or random search for hyperparameter optimization .
+- optuna for hyperparameter optimization .
 - Logs models and hyperparameters to MLflow for tracking and analysis.

 #### 3. Evaluation: